alexanderop/talk-structure-vue-prag-25/slides.md

 layout: center
 ---

-# Context Rules Everything
+# Context is King

-<div class="text-lg opacity-80 mb-8">AI tools have a memory space - this is both their best feature and biggest limit</div>
+<div class="text-lg opacity-80 mb-8">Llms tools have a memory space this is both their best feature and biggest limit</div>

 <div class="grid grid-cols-2 gap-8 mt-8">
   <FeatureCard
     icon="🧠"
-    title="The AI's Working Memory"
+    title="The LLms's Working Memory"
-    description="The AI puts all the right info in this space to give you an answer" />
+    description="The Llm puts all the right info in this space to give you an answer" />

   <FeatureCard
     v-click="1"
     icon="🎯"
     title="Better Structure = Better Context"
-    description="Good project setup helps AI find the right code fast, giving it helpful info instead of junk" />
+    description="Good project setup helps Llms find the right code fast, giving it helpful info instead of junk" />
 </div>